Jiayan-Lim/tp/docs/DeveloperGuide.md

   Use case ends.

 * 2a.
-The given NRIC is invalid.
+The given NRIC is invalid or not found.

     * 2a1.
-System shows an error message.
+The user is informed of this and the system shows an error message.

       Use case resumes at step 2.

 * 2b.
 The given index is invalid.

     * 2b1.
-System shows an error message.
+The user is informed of this and the system shows an error message.

       Use case resumes at step 2.

 **Use case: UC03 - List all patients**

 **Precondition: The GP receptionist is logged into the system**

 **MSS**

 1. User requests to list all patients.
-2. System shows a list of patients.
+2. System shows list of patients.

     Use case ends.